-When I was working on writing my free ebook a few months ago, one of the topics I was most excited about was teaching how to change colors in crochet.
+When I was working on writing The Beginner’s Guide to Crochet a few months ago, one of the topics I was most excited about was teaching how to change colors in crochet.
 It’s a very simple technique, but it adds so much more interest to a project even if you’re only working in single crochet.
-Today, I’m taking that lesson from the ebook and sharing it as it’s own blog post so I can go into more detail on how to change colors before Friday when I share a colorwork design perfect for back to school.
+Today, I’m taking that lesson from the ebook and sharing it as its own blog post so I can go into more detail on how to change colors.
 So, let’s begin!

 How to Change Colors in Crochet

 There are two ways to change colors: you can change at the beginning of the row or in the middle of the work.
 There are a few ways others teach changing colors, but this is my favorite because it’s so easy and you don’t have to do anything fancy.
 You can watch the video tutorial below to see how it’s done or just keep reading for the step by step.
 Don’t see a video?
 Disable adblock!

 Change Colors at the Beginning of a Row

 1. To change colors at the start of a row, first, work to the end of the row as you normally would.
 After you work the last stitch, hold the new yarn color alongside your work, drop the old color and chain 1 with the new color.

 2. You’ve successfully changed colors!
 Pull the old color to tighten it a bit.
 Now turn the piece and continue working as if you didn’t change anything.

 Here, I worked a row of yellow SC on top of my gray.
 Trim the old yarn color, leaving a tail, and you can weave all the ends in once you’re done.

 P.S.
 There are 12 tutorials like this, along with 12 free patterns in The Beginner’s Guide to Crochet!

 Change Colors in the Middle